-Mineralization in the Lower Massive Sulfide Zone at TV was discovered by the 2020 drill program.
+Massive sulfide mineralization in the Lower Zone at TV was discovered by the 2020 drill program.
 The 2021 drill program explored this area further and has shown that massive sulfides bodies extend down-dip and along strike from previously known mineralization.
-Drill hole TV21-57 intercepted ~40 m of semi-massive to massive sulfide mineralization extending down dip along the mineralized horizon (Fig. 9).
+Drill hole TV21-57 intercepted ~40 m of semi-massive to massive sulfide mineralization extending down dip along the mineralized horizon (see photo below).